raspberrypilearning/comic-character/en/step_6.md

 --- task ---

-Assing a variable `alertMessage` to store an empty string represented by two speech marks ("").
+Assign a variable `alertMessage` to store an empty string represented by two speech marks ("").

 This will be used later to store validation messages when the function runs.